ADKaster/eece-capstone/README.md

 ## Project Overview

-The communication library is the Distributed Application Microcontroller Network Library (damnlib for short).
+The communication library is the Distributed Microcontroller Communication Framework Library (dmcflib for short).

 The end goal is to enable an application developer to use the publish-subscribe API presented in the library to easily send messages between different microcontrollers in a system over I2C.
 The real demo application will be a telemetry system for an amateur rocket